dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlAlwaysOnService/README.md

 # Description

-The `SqlAlwaysOnService` DSC resource enables or disabled SQL Server Always On high availability and disaster recovery (Always On HADR) for an SQL Server instance.
+The `SqlAlwaysOnService` DSC resource enables or disables SQL Server Always On high availability and disaster recovery (Always On HADR) for a SQL Server instance.

 ## Requirements